hyperledger/firefly-fir/text/0016-token-contracts.md

 }
 ```

 Either "id" or "name" and "version" must be specified.
+Either way, the interface
+will be resolved and looked up (and must exist on this FireFly node).

-The creation request from FireFly to the token connector may include a new field:
+When an interface is specified, the creation request from FireFly to the token
+connector will now include a new field:
 ```
 "interface": "<id of interface>"
 ```

-If "interface" is undefined, the connector will fall back to the original method
+When the connector receives a creation request, if "interface" is undefined, it will
-of inspecting/guessing which contract interface is in use.
-If "interface" is
+fall back to the original method of inspecting/guessing which contract interface is
-defined, it signals that the connector will be provided with interface details
+in use.
+If "interface" is defined, it signals that the connector will be provided with
+interface details later, and can skip any introspection of the contract.
-later.
-Note: while this could technically be a boolean field, defined/undefined
+**Note:** while this could technically be a boolean field, defined/undefined
 feels clearer in case the connector would like to record the interface ID somehow.

-The (synchronous or asynchronous) pool creation message from the connector
+When the pool is created, the connector will respond - either synchronously with a 200
+response, or asynchronously with a websocket event - and this response will include a
-will include a new field as well, to specify the interface format this pool understands.
+new field as well, to specify the interface format this pool understands:
-This will generally be hard-coded in the connector source (similar to how "standard"
-is hardcoded to something like "ERC721"), and it must be either "abi" or "ffi":
 ```
 "interfaceFormat": "abi"
 ```

+**Note:** This will generally be hard-coded in the connector source (similar to how "standard"
+is hardcoded to something like "ERC721"), and it must be either "abi" or "ffi".

-The token connector exposes a new API `/checkinterface`.
+The token connector exposes a new POST API `/checkinterface`.
 After successful pool
 creation, FireFly may invoke this API with a request of the form (dependent on
 which interface format the connector understands):
 ```
 {
+  "format": "abi",
   "abi": [ /* methods in ABI format */ ]
 }

 or

 {
+  "format": "ffi",
   /* FFI definition */
 }
 ```